Data 0: README

 Digital Transformation Done Right: Unleash Better Data with Cross-Organizational Dataspaces

 Welcome to the future of digital transformation!
 Data ecosystems and dataspaces have emerged as game-changing infrastructure for secure, trustful data sharing across organizations at scale.
-They are enablers to provide the critical fuel for digital transformation—not just ‘Big Data,’ but better data—so you can do the right thing first by obtaining accurate, quality data.
-This README is an executive-level introduction and a guide to additional, in-depth resources.
+They are enablers to provide the critical fuel for digital transformation—not just ‘Big Data,’ but better data—so you can do the right thing first by obtaining data (or training data) with the relevant and accurate information content.
+This README is an executive-level introduction, grounded in science, and a guide to additional, in-depth resources.

 Benefits

 Operationally, accelerate to ‘China speed’ and cut costs by adopting digital twins.
 Why destroy your product to test safety or reliability when a digital replica can do it faster, cheaper, and repeatedly?
 Until recently, accessing primary data across multiple supply chain tiers for accurate digital twins was a bottleneck.
-Now, dataspaces eliminate that hurdle.
-You can also enhance product quality, trace faulty parts for targeted recalls, and fight CO2 emissions with Product Carbon Footprint (PCF) tracking using primary scope-3 supply chain data.
-With AI, stop dreaming about it and start implementing.
-Achieve returns quickly by fine-tuning existing global Large Language Models (LLMs) with local training data that reflects your unique context, amplifying your competitive edge.
-And yes, use dataspaces to bridge internal data silos and quickly extract the relevant training data.
-See our case studies:
+Now, dataspace technology can eliminate that hurdle.
+It can provide the critical primary scope-3 supply chain data so you can trace quality problems and faulty parts for targeted recalls, and reduce CO2 emissions with Product Carbon Footprint (PCF) tracking.
+With AI, achieve fast returns by fine-tuning existing global Large Language Models (LLMs) with local training data that reflects your unique context, amplifying your competitive edge.
+And yes, use dataspace technology to bridge internal data silos and extract relevant training data quickly.

 Simplified system